garycome/fuseclick-doc/en/0203-differenct_price_model_campaigns.md

 The system aggregates all the cost under the offer automatically, so you can get the profit of the offer at a glance.

-Similarly, you can set CPC cam*__*paigns to calculate costs when a click occurs.
+Similarly, you can set CPC campaigns to calculate costs when a click occurs.